AndreaDiCostanzo/HW1_RL2025/README.md

 ## ROS2
 ### Building and sourcing the environment
-Following the creation and running of the docker container, to setup the RO2 workspace it is requested to access the workspace directory (1.), build the workspace (2.) and source the overlay (3.), as shown in the 3 lines beneath:
+Following the creation and running of the docker container, to setup the RO2 workspace it is requested to access the src directory of the workspace(1.), clone the packages of the repository (2.), return to the workspace directory (3.), build the workspace (4.) and source the overlay (5.), as shown in the lines beneath:
 ````
-1. $ cd <workspace_directory_name>
+1. $ cd <workspace_directory_name>/src

+2. $ git clone https://github.com/DhaTeremin/HW1-repository.git temp && mv temp/* temp/.* .
+2>/dev/null && rmdir temp

+3. $ cd ..

-2. $ colcon build
+4. $ colcon build

-3. $ source install/setup.bash
+5. $ source install/setup.bash
 ````
 The second row command can be executed just by one of the terminal connected to the docker container, conversly the first and third row are mandatory for every terminal that connects to correctly use the workspace.